• Skip to main content

 Creative ways to serve your relish tray:

-If you don’t have the platters, no problem.
-You can probably find plenty of inexpensive options at your local thrift store.
+If you need the platters, no problem.
+You can find plenty of inexpensive options at your local thrift store.
 Or, the easiest, use what you have:

 1. Serving trays